mapping-elections/site/_maps/meae.congressional.congress05.vt.county.md

 Vermont sent one Federalist and one Democratic-Republican to the Fifth Congress.

-Mapping this election is not possible because of the lack of returns at the town or county levels.
+The map for this election is incomplete due to the lack of returns at the county level.

 Vermont used the district system for electing members to Congress.